Samsung heir arrested in corruption probe

 Samsung was the single biggest donor to the foundations.
 It is also accused of separately giving millions of euros to Choi to bankroll her daughter's equestrian training in Germany.

-The court is also deliberating an arrest warrant for another Samsung executive, who is also the head of Korea Equestrian Federation, over bribery charges.
+The court turned down prosecutors' demand for a separate arrest warrant for another Samsung executive, who is also the head of the Korea Equestrian Federation, citing his limited role in the scandal.

 Lee has effectively taken the helm of Samsung - South Korea's biggest business group - since his father suffered a heart attack in 2014.